 According to the modern language of herbs, thyme brings with it the meaning of affection, which is perfect for either young love or deep friendship.
 What better way to express your devotion to someone than to include a sprig of thyme in a bouquet.

 Another easy herb to grow, thyme is also an excellent companion herb for tomatoes and is one of the best herbs for shady locations.
+Today thyme comes in many varieties including some with variegated leaves which are largely ornamental.
+Its primary use remains as a culinary herb however thyme does contain Thymol, an antiseptic property used in herbal healing.

 04 of 08